swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 We're almost there!
 Next, we multiply each word's **value** vector by its respective **score**.
 We can think of this step as weighting each word's **value** vector by how much it is related/matters, its scalar score.

 Finally, we sum all of the weighted value vectors, into one final vector of length `d_key`.
 As I mentioned, we should currently assume `d_key` is the same as `d_model`.
 Thus, we have *transformed* the original "He" vector into a new one!
-We would do these
+We would do this for each query, transforming each word.

 There are some things that I've skipped over, but we've gotten past the hard part!
 Congrats!